amsdal/amsdal-glue/README.md

 This example demonstrates how to connect to a SQLite database, build a query, and execute it using the AMSDAL Glue.
 For more examples and detailed documentation, please see the [Examples](docs/examples.md) and [Templates](templates/) sections.

+## Performance

+AMSDAL Glue is designed to be highly performant.
+At it's core [amsdal-glue-core](libs/core/) is simply an interface, allowing you to delegate as much of the workload to the underlying database technology as possible.

+In practice, AMSDAL Glue comes at relatively little cost as seen in our benchmarking [results](https://amsdal.github.io/amsdal-glue/connections_benchmark/index.html)

+You can find more benchmarking results [here](docs/benchmarking.md)

 ## Roadmap